John Vianney: Curé (priest) of Ars

 In 1818, shortly after the death of Balley, Vianney was appointed parish priest of the parish of Ars, a town of 230 inhabitants.
 When Vianney's bishop first assigned him to Ars, Vianney got lost trying to find the town.
-Two young men tending flocks in the fields pointed him in the right direction.
+A young shepherd, Antoine Givre, tending flocks in the fields pointed him in the right direction.

 With Catherine Lassagne and Benedicta Lardet, he established La Providence, a home for girls.

 As parish priest, Vianney realized that the Revolution's aftermath had resulted in religious ignorance and indifference, due to the devastation wrought on the Catholic Church in France.
 At the time, Sundays in rural areas were spent working in the fields, or dancing and drinking in taverns.
 Vianney spent time in the confessional and gave homilies against blasphemy and profane dancing.
 If his parishioners did not give up this dancing, he refused them absolution.
 His stern sermons were later collected together in the famous "Sermons of the Curé of Ars," along with his moral Catechetical Instructions.

 Later years

 Vianney came to be known internationally, and people from distant places began travelling to consult him as early as 1827.
 "By 1855, the number of pilgrims had reached 20,000 a year.
 During the last ten years of his life, he spent 16 to 18 hours a day in the confessional.
 Even the bishop forbade him to attend the annual retreats of the diocesan clergy because of the souls awaiting him yonder".
 He spent at least 11 or 12 hours a day in the confessional during winter, and up to 16 in the summer.

 In his article "How does the Church Respond to Suicide?"
-Shaun McAfee references an incident described in the book Cure of Ars: "...a woman...told....Vianney that she was devastated because her husband had committed suicide.
+Shaun McAfee references an incident described in the book Cure of Ars: "... a woman ... told ...
+Vianney that she was devastated because her husband had committed suicide.
 She wanted to approach the great priest but his line often lasted for hours and she could not reach him.
-She was ready to give up and in a moment of mystical insight that only a great saint can receive,...Vianney exclaimed through the crowd, “He is saved!”
-The woman was incredulous so the saint repeated, stressing each word, “I tell you he is saved.
+She was ready to give up and in a moment of mystical insight that only a great saint can receive ...
+Vianney exclaimed through the crowd, "He is saved!”
+The woman was incredulous so the saint repeated, stressing each word, "I tell you he is saved.
 He is in Purgatory, and you must pray for him.
-Between the parapet of the bridge and the water he had time to make an act of contrition.”Vianney had a great devotion to Saint Philomena.
-Vianney regarded her as his guardian and erected a chapel and shrine in honor of the saint.
-During May 1843, Vianney fell so ill he thought that his life was coming to its end.
-Vianney attributed his cure to her intercession.
+Between the parapet of the bridge and the water he had time to make an act of contrition."Vianney had a great devotion to Saint Philomena.
+He regarded her as his guardian and erected a chapel and shrine in honour of the saint.
+In May 1843, he felt so ill that he thought that his life was coming to an end.
+He attributed his cure to her intercession.

 Vianney yearned for the contemplative life of a monk, and four times ran away from Ars, the last time in 1853.
 He was a champion of the poor as a Franciscan tertiary and was a recipient of the coveted French Legion of Honour.